AdaCore/aws/docs/source/high_level_services.rst

 * Rounded boxes
 * Ajax

-All of them are based on templates to be easily reused in other applications.
-The three first are best described by the Web Elements demos as they are 100% design.
+All of them are based on templates that can be easily reused in other applications.
+The first three are best described by the Web Elements demos as they are 100% design.
 The `Ajax` one is a bit more complex, we will present its use in the following section.